MinaProtocol/mina/rfcs/taskforce/0003-Integration-test-infrastructure-spec.md

     | Accounts of Accounts.t  (** A ledger generated from the given accounts *)
     | Hash of string  (** The ledger with the given root hash *)
 end
 ```

 Therefore, one could either use compiled ledgers or generate a new json list using the Testnet SDK from coda_automation.
-[TODO: can be used to generate the json list with an option to include private keys.
-Since these are interation tests and transaction would be sent by different components]

-2. Network config: the configuration for the network the integration test will run on
+2.Network config: the configuration for the network the integration test will run on.

 ```ocaml